patha454/COSC34AI/TASKS.md

 Drive forward for 7 big white tiles and put the bot in contact with the tower.
 Using any combination of sonar, touch, & camera sensors, and dead reckoning to locate the tower.
 Course changes, if necessary to put the bot in , could be made during the driving or after advancing to locate the tower.
-Catt the script that runs part 3.
 #Assigned to:
 #Status:

 ##Part 3:
 Push the block off the square it's located on.
 Make a sound to indicate completion.
-Terminate the program.
 #Assigned to:
 #Status: